OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Automated installation using Anaconda_ is possible with UEFI_ as well as PXE_ legacy booting.
 In the above ``grub.cfg`` file use:

-* The inst.ks_ Gives the location of a Kickstart_ file to be used to automate the installation.
+* The inst.ks_ gives the location of a Kickstart_ file to be used to automate the installation.

 For example, the following menu item may be added to ``grub.cfg`` to download a Kickstart_ file ``ks-almalinux-8.10-minimal-x86_64.cfg`` from the NFS_ server at IP address ``<server-IP>``::